 II or Level I with direct supervision.
 For qualification to perform ultrasonic inspection, certify personnel in accordance with

 ANSI/ASNT CP-189 within a period of 1 year before the date of contract.
 Submit inspector qualifications per ANSI/ASNT CP-189.
 Other qualification or certification may be accepted at the Contracting Officer's discretion.
-Personnel with only an operator or inspector trainee certification will not be considered qualified to pass judgment on the acceptability of inspected items, but may work under the direct supervision of a qualified ultrasonic inspector.
+Personnel with only an operator or inspector trainee certification will not be considered qualified to pass judgment on the acceptability of inspected items but may work under the direct supervision of a qualified ultrasonic inspector.
 Qualified ultrasonic inspectors must be able to judge the acceptability of the item in accordance with paragraph ACCEPTANCE-REJECTION CRITERIA.
 Only serialized NIST traceable calibration standards are to be used.
 The procedures to be used for personnel and equipment qualification, equipment calibration, and inspection, at least

 30 days prior to their intended use.
 Approval by the Government will in no way affect the obligation of the Contractor to employ qualified personnel, equipment, and procedures, and to perform the inspection as specified.